Marshall Plan: Compulsory Eastern Bloc rejection

-The Marshall Plan participants were not surprised when the Czechoslovakian and Polish delegations were prevented from attending the Paris meeting.
+The Marshall Plan participants were not surprised when the Czechoslovak and Polish delegations were prevented from attending the Paris meeting.
 The other Eastern Bloc states immediately rejected the offer.
 Finland also declined, to avoid antagonizing the Soviets (see also Finlandization).
-The Soviet Union's "alternative" to the Marshall plan which was purported to involve Soviet subsidies and trade with western Europe, became known as the Molotov Plan, and later, the Comecon.
+The Soviet Union's "alternative" to the Marshall plan which was purported to involve Soviet subsidies and trade with Western Europe, became known as the Molotov Plan, and later, the Comecon.
 In a 1947 speech to the United Nations, Soviet deputy foreign minister Andrei Vyshinsky said that the Marshall Plan violated the principles of the United Nations.
 He accused the United States of attempting to impose its will on other independent states while at the same time using economic resources distributed as a relief to needy nations as an instrument of political pressure.
+John Gunther wrote in 1949 that Eastern Bloc leaders sincerely believed that the United States would soon attack, and that the Marshall Plan was part of its aggression.
+"You cannot kill ideas by dollars" was a typical retort.

 Yugoslavia

 Yugoslavia, led by Josip Broz (Tito), initially went along with all the other communist European countries in rejecting the Marshall Plan.
 However, in 1948 Tito broke decisively with Stalin on other issues.
-Yugoslavia requested American aid.
-American leaders were internally divided, but finally agreed and began sending money on a small scale in 1949 and on a much larger scale in 1950–53.
-The American aid was not part of the Marshall Plan.
+Yugoslavia requested US aid.
+US leaders were internally divided, but finally agreed and began sending money on a small scale in 1949 and on a much larger scale in 1950–53.
+The US aid was not part of the Marshall Plan.